Understanding Sparse JL for Feature Hashing: Abstract

 \section{Abstract}

-Feature hashing and more general projection schemes are commonly used in machine learning to reduce the dimensionality of feature vectors.
-The goal is to efficiently project a high-dimensional feature vector living in $\mathbb{R}^n$ into a lower-dimensional space $\mathbb{R}^m$, while approximately preserving Euclidean norm.
+Feature hashing and other random projection schemes are commonly used to reduce the dimensionality of feature vectors.
+The goal is to efficiently project a high-dimensional feature vector living in $\mathbb{R}^n$ into a much lower-dimensional space $\mathbb{R}^m$, while approximately preserving Euclidean norm.
 These schemes can be constructed using sparse random projections, for example using a sparse Johnson-Lindenstrauss (JL) transform.
-In practice, feature vectors often have a low $\ell_\infty$-to-$\ell_2$ norm ratio, and for this restricted set of vectors, many sparse JL-based schemes can achieve the norm-preserving objective with smaller dimension $m$ than is necessary for the scheme on the full space $\mathbb{R}^n$.
-A line of work introduced by Weinberger et. al (ICML '09) analyzes the sparse JL transform with \textit{one} nonzero entry per column, which is a standard feature hashing scheme.
-Recently, Freksen, Kamma, and Larsen (NIPS '18) closed this line of work by proving an essentially tight tradeoff between $\ell_\infty$-to-$\ell_2$ norm ratio, distortion, failure probability, and dimension $m$ for this feature hashing scheme.
+A line of work introduced by Weinberger et. al (ICML '09) analyzes the accuracy of sparse JL with sparsity 1 on feature vectors with small $\ell_\infty$-to-$\ell_2$ norm ratio.
+Recently, Freksen, Kamma, and Larsen (NeurIPS '18) closed this line of work by proving a tight tradeoff between $\ell_\infty$-to-$\ell_2$ norm ratio and accuracy for sparse JL with sparsity $1$.

-We study more general projection schemes that are constructed using sparse JL transforms permitted to have more than one (but still a small fraction of) nonzero entries per column.
-Our main result is an essentially tight tradeoff between $\ell_\infty$-to-$\ell_2$ norm ratio, distortion, failure probability, and dimension $m$ for a general sparsity $s$, that generalizes the result of Freksen et. al. We also connect our result to the sparse JL literature by showing that it implies lower bounds on dimension-sparsity tradeoffs that essentially match upper bounds by Cohen (SODA '16).
-Moreover, our proof introduces a new perspective on bounding moments of certain random variables, that could be useful in other settings in theoretical computer science.
+In this paper, we demonstrate the benefits of using sparsity $s$ greater than $1$ in sparse JL on feature vectors.
+Our main result is a tight tradeoff between $\ell_\infty$-to-$\ell_2$ norm ratio and accuracy for a general sparsity $s$, that significantly generalizes the result of Freksen et. al. Our result theoretically demonstrates that sparse JL with $s > 1$ can have significantly better norm-preservation properties on feature vectors than sparse JL with $s = 1$; we also empirically demonstrate this finding.